On 16th birthday, California student opens fire at his high school, killing two

 He was of mixed race, born to Japanese-born mother and white father, with an older sister who became a nurse and moved away.

-“I would ask him how school was ... he would never bring up concerns of bullying or being a loaner there,” Axen said.
+“I would ask him how school was ... he would never bring up concerns of bullying or being a loner there,” Axen said.

-“How do we come out of tragedy?
-We need to say ‘No more!’
-This is a tragic event.
-It happens too frequently,” said Captain Robert Lewis of Santa Clarita Valley sheriff’s station, striking an emotional note in an otherwise sombre news conference.

 There was no immediate word on where the teen gunman obtained the weapon.